fork-commit-merge/fork-commit-merge-web/README.md

 <br>`git push -u origin my-new-feature`
 6. Submit a pull request.

 We kindly request that you express your interest in working on a particular issue by leaving a message on the respective issue thread.
 This will allow us to assign the issue to you directly, thereby preventing multiple individuals from simultaneously working on the same problem.

-If you have some small bug, feature or fix to make, that is not currently on Issues, feel free to submit a pull request.
+If you have some small bug, feature, or fix to make, that is not currently on Issues, feel free to submit a pull request.

 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.